baleada/logic/README.md

 # @baleada/logic

-JavaScript libraries that implement UI logic for the Baleada toolkit
+UI logic for the Baleada toolkit

 ## Purpose